fabianmartins/alienattack.workshop/README.md

 4. If you get to a page where the indicating status is WAITING and a count down stopped at 10, then the login is ok, but something else is wrong (you can check the browser console, if you want).
 5. Close the window, to be sure that the cookies were deleted, so we can proceed with the test.

-### fixACTIVITY 4 - Test the Space Invaders' manager console
+### fixACTIVITY 4 - Test the Alien Attack' manager console

 The manager console is where the manager creates a game session, and starts the game so the other participants can join it.